deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-retrieval-metrics.md

 | 974041238 | Resilience                 |  13 |   1 |  14 | 0.9285714 | 0.4814815 | 0.6341463 |
 | 042979293 | Mindfulness                |  12 |   4 |  10 | 0.7500000 | 0.5454545 | 0.6315789 |

-Best performing subject terms for method-A with a mininimum of 20 gold standard instances.
+Best performing subject terms for artful-accordion with a mininimum of 20 gold standard instances.

 ``` r
 intermed |>